 “That is why I created this initiative.”

 “The future is in our youth,” says Telles.
 “By the middle of the century, if trends continue, a third of the population in the US is going to be Latino.”
 This is why, as Bieber describes, “Perhaps the most important component of our initiative is the education curriculum.
 That provides the long tail for Latino kids to see themselves in the American narrative, and for non-Latinos to see this history as an integral part of their past as well.”
 The public education campaign includes 14 multi-media educational curriculum modules, designed for Grades 8-12.
 “The series is going to serve as a galvanizing tool, getting educators to make this content available to school-age Latinos,” says Neyda Martinez, national engagement consultant for the series.
-The bilingual digital engagement campaign includes a historical timeline, a user-generated bilingual video library and a blog allowing audiences to share their stories and insights about culture, heritage and identity.
+This bilingual digital engagement campaign includes a historical timeline, a user-generated bilingual video library and a blog allowing audiences to share their stories and insights about culture, heritage and identity.

 “The secret to the series is how concentrated the work was,” Bosch explains.
 “We delivered six hours of TV in a year and a half.”
 Navarro, who worked under Valadez in Episode III and V simultaneously, says, “We did 24 interviews in 20 days in four states.”
 The production had five editing rooms running at the same time, with a team of five editors—David Espar, Dan McCabe, Jon Neuburger, Peter Rhodes and Manuel Tsingaris.
 The series is a production of WETA Washington, DC; Bosch and Co., Inc.; and Latino Public Broadcasting (LPB), in association with ITVS.